deciding/modern-cpp-tutorial/book/en-us/07-thread.md

    In this case, thread `T1`, `T2` is twice atomic to `x`, and `x.store(1)` is strictly before `x.store(2)`. `x.store(2)` strictly occurs before `x.load()`.
 It is worth mentioning that linear consistency requirements for global clocks are difficult to achieve, which is why people continue to study other consistent algorithms under this weaker consistency.

 2. Sequential consistency: It is also required that any read operation can read the last data written by the data, but it is not required to be consistent with the order of the global clock.
+The order within each thread is reserved(?).

    ```
            x.store(1)  x.store(3)   x.load()